BassT23/Proxmox/tests/e2e/global-update.md

 # Real global-update E2E lab

+See [`TEST_LAB.md`](TEST_LAB.md) for the canonical live-cluster inventory, safety boundary and fixture reset instructions.
+This file remains the focused
+#350 global-update procedure.

 This document describes the disposable lab used to validate the complete controller → remote node/guest → External SSH → `update-all` lifecycle.
 A green synthetic test suite is not sufficient evidence for a global update